learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 What if there was some way to take what's similar about these functions — the fact that they all call `console.log()` with "Hello," a name, and an exclamation point — and substitute what's different (the name) as we go?

 Turns out, we can!
-We can use something called an _argument_ to pass information to a function.
+We can use something called an _parameter_ to pass information to a function.

-### Getting into an argument
+### Getting into parameters and arguments

-**We can pass arguments to a function between its parentheses**, like so (follow along in console!):
+**We can pass parameters to a function between its parentheses**, like so (follow along in console!):

 ``` javascript
 function doSomething(thing) {